-This must be done with mConfig->FilePaths->Set shared settings folder.
-Apart from that, the common shared folder name does not need to be MISTIKA-SHARED at all, you can put any name you prefer, but the only critical thing is that it needs to be always available to all systems, not in a local folder of any of them (as if that system goes down all others will lose it).
-This tool will save an internal variable telling mistika where to find the shared folders.
-And it will also change the MISTIKA-ENV/VersionName/shared link pointing to the new place.
-This link is not what Mistika uses (it uses an internal variable) but the link is also necessary for backward compatibility of external scrips.
+Apart from that, the common shared folder does not need to have any specific name, you can put any name you prefer as long as you select it later in the MistikaConfig tool.
+The only critical point is that the shared folder needs to be always available to all systems, not in a local folder of any of them (as if that system goes down all others will lose it).
+So it should be located in a reliable network drive.

 Settings and configuration files that must be local to each system

 These files are located under SGO Apps and under SGO AppData/Mistika (or in the case of linux where those links are pointing to), and these folders should never be shared between different systems.

 This is because they are specifically configured for to the local hardware at installation time, with several aspects depending on the OS version, RAM, CPUs, attached color panels, video board model, and many other things that can be different between the systems.
 Most of these settings are kept in the SGO AppData/mistikarc.cfg file, but some others are in other sub directories.

 Note: A full description of all the Mistika folders is maintained in this document

 Please note that all this only applies to user settings.
 If you also want to share media files in different computers using different mount points please read this other article

 Linux only (Mistika Ultima):

 - On Linux it is also possible to have multiple Mistika versions installed in a same system at the same time, and then switch to a particular version at user request. (this is not possible on Mac and Windows)